 What About Habitats For The Pollinators

+Another great way to attract pollinators is to not have a pristine garden.
 I think bee houses are another trend, but honestly, this little bee house is so stinkin’ cute and I’m going to get one.
-Other that buying a house for your bees, here’s what you can do for bees and other pollinators to provide a place where they can hunker down and call home:
+Other that buying a house for your bees, here’s what you can do for bees and other pollinators to provide a welcoming place where they can hunker down and call home:

 - Add mulch to your gardens (you’re probably doing this anyway).

-- Leave some hollow stalks up.
+- Leave some hollow stalks from garden plants up.
 For instance, once daylilies (or other plants that have hollow stems) are done blooming, leave some of the stalks for a natural bee habitat.

 - Don’t be so quick to clean up brush piles, the bees like them.

 - Pollinators also like to nest in shrubs, tall grasses and low-growing plants.

 - Native insects and pollinators like dead wood from dead trees.
 Fallen rotten tree branches actually can look very natural in a garden and provide a space for pollinators.

 During dry summer months, if there are no puddles around your yard, be sure to provide a water source for pollinators.
 I love this little butterfly feeding station and I’m going to use it for a little watering hole for the pollinators.
 This puddling stone for pollinators is cute too.
 Keep the water shallow for your little buggers so they don’t drown.

 How to Plant A Garden to Attract Pollinators